dinkelk/redo/README.md

 ## Installation

-To install redo, first make sure you have [GHC](https://www.haskell.org/ghc/) and [cabal](https://www.haskell.org/cabal/download.html) installed.
-The easiest way is to just install the whole [Haskell Platform](https://www.haskell.org/platform/).
+To install redo, first make sure you have the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) installed.

 Next, clone this repository and run:

-    cabal update
     ./do

 in the top level directory.
 A `bin/` directory will be created with the `redo`, `redo-ifchange`, `redo-ifcreate`, and `redo-always` binaries.
 Add this `bin/` directory to your path, or copy its contents to a directory on your path, and enjoy!

-**Note:** The installation will create a [cabal sandbox](https://www.haskell.org/cabal/users-guide/installing-packages.html#sandboxes-basic-usage) in the root directory.
-This is to prevent `redo`'s dependencies from conflicting with your native cabal packages.
-If you would rather install all of `redo`'s dependencies globally, edit the `all.do` script appropriately before running `./do`.

 ## Usage